Dherse/masterproef/content/4_phos.typ

         ]
     )[
         ```phos
-/// A tuple container
+/// A tuple container containing b, c, and d
-a = (a, b, c)
+let a = (b, c, d)

-/// A tuple as a type
+/// A tuple as a type containing values of type B, C, and D
 type A = (B, C, D)
         ```
     ] <lst_ex_tuple_container>